Man dies in Minneapolis after video shows police officer kneeling on neck

 “I can’t breathe,” the man says, telling bystanders that he can’t get up and asking officers for water.
 “My stomach hurt, my neck hurt, everything hurts.”

-At one point, the video cuts out, before resuming several minutes later.
-The footage doesn't capture what led to the man's arrest, only picking up after he has already been taken to the ground and is in handcuffs.
+The video cuts out for several minutes, before resuming.
+The footage doesn’t capture what led to the man’s arrest, only picking up after he has already been taken to the ground and is in handcuffs.

 As the incident drags on, the group of bystanders becomes increasingly agitated, yelling at the officers to let the man go.